Geelong Gas Company: Obsolescence

 The discovery of abundant reserves of natural gas in Bass Strait shook up town gas production.
-On 16 March 1967 a letter of intent was signed by the Geelong Gas Company with the Esso Exploration and Production of Australia Ltd and Haematite Petroleum Pty Ltd to buy natural gas from their Bass Strait gas fields for a 20-year period.
+On 16 March 1967 a letter of intent was signed by the Geelong Gas Company with the Esso Australia and Hematite Petroleum to buy natural gas from their Bass Strait gas fields for a 20-year period.

 The cost of conversion of the Geelong system to natural gas was estimated at $2.5 to $3 million, with a likely completion date of 1971.
 The conversion entailed building a new pipeline from Melbourne, purging the old gas from the mains, change over of all burners in all gas appliances, changes to valves in the distribution network to permit the higher pressures, and removal of the now-unneeded gasworks.

 The main natural gas pipeline between Geelong and Melbourne was finished in February 1971.
 Costing $1.7 million, the pipeline was designed to operate at a maximum pressure of 1000psi, and carry 60 Mcuft of gas a day.
 Conversion of homes to natural gas commenced on 15 March 1971, starting at suburbs furthermost from the gasworks, and was completed by the end of August 1971.

 The end

-A takeover bid for the Geelong Gas Company was issued on 11 December 1964 when the company was served with a notice of acquisition by the Gas and Fuel Corporation of Victoria.
+A takeover bid for the Geelong Gas Company was issued on 11 December 1964 when the company was served with a notice of acquisition by the Gas & Fuel Corporation of Victoria.
 At this time the 20 shilling ($2) shares in the company were valued at one pound, 16 shillings and sixpence ($3.65), with a total of about 800 shareholders in the company.
 The takeover bid was later withdrawn.

 A takeover bid by the Gas and Fuel Corporation was made in 1970 when a Bill was passed in the State Parliament, with shareholders offered $3.40 a share.
 The takeover was ratified when 70% of shareholders accepted the offer, and the Geelong Gas Company ceased to exist on 30 June 1971.

 There was some controversy over the takeover, with it being revealed that a senior accountant with the Gas and Fuel Corporation had bought 11,000 shares in the Geelong Gas Company shortly before the takeover was made public.
 It was proved that the accountant had used insider knowledge to buy the shares, but the State Government was told no action could be taken.
-The issue remained alive until late 1971 when then Opposition Leader Mr Clyde Holding called for a further investigation.
-This move was quashed by then Premier Sir Henry Bolte on the advice of the Victorian Auditor General.
+The issue remained alive until late 1971 when then Opposition Leader Clyde Holding called for a further investigation.
+This move was quashed by Premier Henry Bolte on the advice of the Victorian Auditor General.

 The gasworks themselves were demolished in September 1972, but the railway siding and the concrete foundations of a gas holder are still visible on the site today.
 The company offices at 161 Ryrie Street are now listed on the Victorian Heritage Register.